 In it she sets aside the Arabic language books and instead gives a full demonstration on how to make this sugar wax.
 The effervescence of the wax mixture as it congeals in the saucepan does not quite match up to her personality however.
 She opens with the disclaimer, “I’m not going to show you.”
 Lively Arabic music plays throughout the demonstration.
 Take a look:

 The sweetness of this sugar wax cannot be denied: it’s sticky, like toffee, and the color of caramel.
 It’s also effective, cheap, and non-harmful.
+Great for sexy legs.
 So try it at home.
 I know I will!

 Image of sugar wax, Shutterstock